Warm Bruschetta Dinner

 Instructions

-- In a medium-sized bowl, combine the tomatoes, olive oil, balsamic vinegar, basil, and garlic.
-Save the juices that will be in the bottom of the bowl.
-Divide the tomatoes evenly between the slices of bread.
-Sprinkle with the sea salt and black pepper and top with the parmesan cheese.1 ½ lbs tomatoes, ¼ cup olive oil – use the best you have, 1 tablespoon balsamic vinegar, ¼ cup chopped basil, 1 large garlic clove, 1 ½ teaspoons flaky sea salt, ½ teaspoon fresh cracked pepper, ¼ cup grated parmesan cheese
+- Divide the tomatoes evenly between the slices of bread, saving the juices that are in the bottom of the bowl.
+Sprinkle with the sea salt and black pepper and top with the parmesan cheese.1 ½ teaspoons flaky sea salt, ½ teaspoon fresh cracked pepper, ¼ cup grated parmesan cheese

 - Place in your oven and broil for 7-8 minutes, or until the tomatoes are hot.
 Remove from the oven and spoon the reserved juices from the tomatoes over top.
 Serve with a little fresh basil sprinkled over the top.